florisdenhengst/msc_thesis/controllable_abstractive_summarization/experiment_testing_benchmark.md

   <img src="./train_test_plots/test_length_control.png" alt="length-control-test"/>
 </p>

-As for the ROUGE evaluation, the best performance is achieved with *len10* control code.
-This comes both as a surprise and not.
-It is surprising to see that a single discrete feature can boost the performance; however, it is also obvious that it might boost the ROUGE metric, since calculates recall rather than precision between the generated summary and ground truth.
-Therefore, as the model makes longer predictions, it has a higher chance of including text that is also present in the target.
-* ROUGE-1: 0.3729
-* ROUGE-2: 0.1224
-* ROUGE-L: 0.3465

 Some sample responses, on smallest and largest length code, as produced on the test set without teacher forcing:
 * **Ground truth:** Damning 400 page report says @entity2 profited ' unethically ' from public funds.
 The report also mentions that he did this by accident.
 The extensions to his compound included a ' fire pool ' and a helipad.
 Many neighbors were moved out of the area to make way for extensions. @entity3 president @entity2 must now pay the money back